Understanding The Importance of Non-Competes

 The geographic limitations in non-competes would be especially relevant for doctors who live in rural areas.
 Normal non-compete clauses could force a medical specialist out of the area—thus depriving the region of a vital health service.
 Ensuring that your employment contract is fully compliant with the Texas Business & Commerce Code is vital for your organization’s success—as well as necessary for the public good.

-Hendershot, Cannon & Hisey, P.C. has spent decades ensuring that employment contracts are fair to both employers and employees.
+Hendershot, Cowart & Hisey, P.C. has spent decades ensuring that employment contracts are fair to both employers and employees.
 Call (713) 909-7323—let us protect your long-term interests today.